The operator theory contributes in different ways to a range of practical and theoretical questions in science.

 Challenge

-Scientists use a broad range of terms for ‘entity’, e.g.: ‘object’, ‘holon’, ‘unit’, ‘token’, ‘system’, ‘organism’, ‘particle’, ‘individual’, ‘holobiont’, etc. Other terms are used for groups of entities, e.g. ‘team’, ‘herd’, ‘heap’, ‘galaxy’, etc. Even the most commonly used terms are not always specific about the kind of thing they refer to.
-For example, the term ‘individual’ can refer to a car, a tree, a city, a bee colony, etc. while each time the criteria for ‘individuality’ are different.
+Scientists use a wide range of terms for ‘entity’, e.g. ‘object’, ‘holon’, ‘unit’, ‘sign’, ‘system’, ‘organism’, ‘particle’, ‘individual’, ‘holobiont’, etc. Other terms are used for groups of entities, e.g. ‘team’, ‘herd’, ‘heap’, ‘galaxy’, etc. Even the most commonly used terms are not always specific about what they refer to.
+For example, the term ‘individual’ can refer to a car, a tree, a city, a hive of bees, etc., while the criteria for ‘individuality’ are different in each case.

 Contribution by OT

-The OT defines operators, compound objects, and groups.
-Using these fundamental classes makes it very easy to define ‘unity’, or ‘individuality’.
-This precludes a lot of confusion.
+The OT uses three main classes: operators, composite objects and groups.
+Using these basic classes makes it very easy to define ‘unity’ or ‘individuality’.
+This eliminates a lot of confusion.

 2 Major evolutionary transitions